HandBrake/HandBrake-docs/source/docs/en/latest/cli/cli-options.markdown

 HandBrakeCLI -i /path/to/source -o ../Desktop/my_output.mp4

-If HandBrake is in a different directory than your in, you can always access it via the full path. i.en
+If HandBrake is in a different directory than you'rr in, you can always access it via the full path. i.e.

 ./path/to/HandBrakeCLI -i /path/to/source -o ../Desktop/my_output.mp4